-Questions and Answers are after the jump -- and thanks to everyone who participated!
+Questions and Answers are after the jump – and thanks to everyone who participated!

-Can you deploy branches?
 Yes!
 When you click Deploy in the user interface you can specify which branch to deploy from, for each application.

 There are a set of deploy hooks that are run if they exist during the application deployment.
 You can find more information about this in the Deploy Hooks section.
-The available hooks are afterrestart.rb beforemigrate.rb beforerestart.rb and beforesymlink.rb.
+The available hooks are after_restart.rb before_migrate.rb before_restart.rb and before_symlink.rb.

 The GitHub post-receive hook will only trigger a deploy if two conditions are met.
 First, you need to include a tag in the commit message like [deploy production] where production is the environment name.
 Second, the branch set to deploy on the specified environment must contain the commit you are pushing.
 Finally, we will deploy the exact commit with the tag (not the HEAD of the branch) if the conditions are met.

 Unfortunately, not quite yet.
 Amazon does not currently split out reserved instance hours in the usage reports we use to calculate the bills.
 That means that we cannot bill different prices for reserved instances just yet.
 We are working with Amazon to hopefully provide reserved instances in the future.

 No, unfortunately it is not possible to attach multiple IP addresses to an instance in EC2 at this time.
 SSL requires a unique IP address for each domain.

 You are absolutely able to use subversion, but by using Capistrano to deploy your application - the web based deploy does not currently support subversion.
 Here is more information on how to set up Subversion.